-The vast majority of DC residents work in various professional, scientific or technical services.
+The vast majority of these work in various professional, scientific, or technical services.

 Residents are also plumbers, painters, carpenters, electricians, and other skilled workers.
 Our offices get cleaned, our trash picked up, and our children taken care of by many hard-working men and women.